 No, applicants can apply to only one program in Columbia Engineering at a time.
 If applicants apply to more than one program per term their applications may be invalidated.

 Are current Columbia students able to apply?

 Columbia does not allow students to be jointly registered in more than one program at a time.
 We do however welcome applications from current Columbia students exploring the possibility of a transfer to our program.
-Non-admitted students may register for our program's courses, space permitting, and with faculty/advisor approval; note, however, that such students will not eligible to receive a Certifiation or Master degree when enrolled in another program at Columbia.
+Non-admitted students may register for our program's courses, space permitting, and with faculty/advisor approval; note, however, that such students will not be eligible to receive a Certification or Master degree when enrolled in another program at Columbia University.

 If I am denied admission, can I apply again?

 Yes, you may apply again by submitting a new application and supplemental material.